The Working Grillos

-E&A: We are doing more than we intended and couldn’t be happier.
-We have always wanted to write, design and consult with small businesses.
-Now we can do that through YL and our design company.
+E&A: We are doing more than we intended and are quite happy about it.
+We have always wanted to write, design and work with organizations to develop their communications.
+Now we can do that through YL and Andérrez Design.
 Swimming with whale sharks, however, is still on the to-do list.

 YL: What are the most interesting things about living here for you?

-E&A: It is a place that is so earnest, but also has many mysteries.
-It defines the character of the people more starkly than what I grew up with.
+E&A: The people are incredibly earnest, but the culture is also mysterious.
 I am proud to have such warm and spirited neighbors.
 The history is also fascinating.
-Pirates, anyone?
+We love pirates.

 YL: What do you absolutely love about living here?

-E&A: Again, it's the secrets.
-For example, exploring the hidden delights of a plain-looking Merida home...can be absolute magic.
-This place is full of surprises.
+E&A: Again, it's the surprises.
+For example, exploring the interior a plain-looking Merida home can be absolutely magical.
+This place is full of hidden beauty.

 YL: What do you miss from your "former life"?